Burn1ngShade/Revistone/ReadMe.md

 # Revistone
 **Experiencing performance issues?
-Ensure that an exception has been added for antivirus software, and increase priority in task manger.**
+Ensure that an exception has been added for antivirus software.**
 ## What Is It?
 Revistone, is a console based application, capable of managing and streamlining the creation of apps for the console, using **0** dependencies and libarys (excluding dotnet).
 Currently in development by me (Isaac) with the hopes to continue to build upon this system expanding it into a truly impressive project!
 ## Future Goals!